persado/persado.github.io/_posts/2019-10-23-R-gitlab-pipelines.md

 With this file in place, every time you push a change to Gitlab, the CI pipeline will detect and compile a freshly R package that you can download from the UI and have a record of over time.
 You can now grant members on your team access to your project so that they can download the compiled package as well!

+Written by: Jose Santiago, Director of Engineering - Enterprise Architecture